MicrosoftDocs/cpp-docs/docs/standard-library/system-clock-structure.md

 ---
 # system_clock structure

-A clock based on the real-time clock of the system.
+A clock based on the system's real-time clock.

 ## Syntax